 Customer-facing quality — NPS, support ticket volume, error rates in user-facing flows

-The standard formula is straightforward:
+The formula is straightforward:

 ROI = (Revenue delta + Margin improvement + Avoided cost) - Total cost of ownership

-- 1
+- [01]

-Establish your pre-AI baseline before deploying anything
+Establish the pre-AI baseline before deploying anything

 Run quarterly honest-ROI reviews with cross-functional attendance